100 Notable alumni of

 -

-Amy Poehler is an American comedian, actress, writer, producer, and director.
-After studying improv at Chicago's Second City and ImprovOlympic in the early 1990s, Poehler co-founded the improvisational-comedy troupe Upright Citizens Brigade.
+Amy Poehler is an American actress and comedian.
+After studying improv at Chicago's Second City and ImprovOlympic in the early 1990s, Poehler joined the improvisational-comedy troupe Upright Citizens Brigade in 1995.
 The group moved to New York City in 1996, where their act became a half-hour sketch-comedy series on Comedy Central in 1998.
 Along with other members of the comedy group, Poehler is a founder of the Upright Citizens Brigade Theatre.

 -